 The team collected feedback from their engagement survey, as well as obtaining insight from Heineken’s People Cabinet, a group of senior leaders across the business.
 The new reward and recognition strategy began to take shape, featuring multiple levels of awards to recognise different levels of achievement and a variety of award “experiences.”
 It would also link recognition to Heineken’s values to drive the right behaviours and bring it all together to create a seamless journey via single sign-on.
 The team settled on a budget of £50 per person, prorated by function, supporting the team’s aim of managing regular and meaningful recognition fairly and consistently.

 The reward and recognition programme was named “BREWards,” and imaginative, Heineken-relevant titles were present throughout the different rewards offered, including Cheers! instant awards of £50 and Inspiring People Awards, known as IPAs.
 In addition to monetary rewards from £100-£1,000, IPAs can also reward staff with a day off work or a dinner at one of Heineken’s pubs.
-The team chose non monetary awards such as these, plus the non-financial eCards on the platform to help employees’ money go further.
+The team chose non monetary awards such as these, plus the non-financial eCards on the platform to encourage peer-to-peer recognition.

 The team developed guidelines, how-to videos and training materials to support all three groups of platform users: employees, People Managers and Recognition Champions (ambassadors).
 This included examples of recognition awards at all levels to help achieve objectives of fairness and consistency.